-We have compiled an additional 5 reasons why it is important for you to upgrade to Windows Server 2016 right now.
+We have compiled six reasons why it is important for you to upgrade to Windows Server 2016.

 1. Don't let your platform rot under you

 The older an OS gets, the harder it is to upgrade.

 If your organisation is still running Server 2008 R2 or Server 2012, compatibility with new software and integration with on‑premise and cloud systems will become increasingly more difficult.

 Businesses who stay with an old server operating system over four years old find they have significant pain in upgrading to a new version, often due to support of applications or other infrastructure such as SQL, Web services and remote desktop systems.

 Line of Business application vendors may not support old versions therefore forcing you to conduct multiple upgrades at one time.
 Upgrading multiple versions at one time can be costly and increases the risk of complexities and failure, with the risk of there being no possible upgrade path at all.

 Server 2008 R2 reached the end of mainstream support in January 2015, and in January 2020 all support will end, including patching security holes.
 From the 14th of January 2020, Server 2008 R2 will become a serious security liability.

 Server 2012 will reach its end of life in 2023.
 This is less of a problem than the Server 2008 versions, but Server 2012 does not have the cloud-ready design of Server 2016 and 2019.
 On-premise installations of Server 2012 and 2012 R2 should be retired and moved to the Cloud running Server 2019 before 2023.